Glycated hemoglobin: Interpretation of results

-Factors other than glucose that affect A1c
+Factors other than glucose that affect A_{1c}

 Lower-than-expected levels of HbA_{1c} can be seen in people with shortened red blood cell lifespans, such as with glucose-6-phosphate dehydrogenase deficiency, sickle-cell disease, or any other condition causing premature red blood cell death.
-For these patients, alternate assessment with fructosamine or glycated albumin is recommended; these methods reflect glycemic control over the preceding 2-3 weeks.
-Blood donation will result in rapid replacement of lost RBCs with newly formed red blood cells.
+Other variant hemoglobins, such as HbF or HbE, may have different glycation characteristics or respond differently in a HbA_{1c} test.
+For these patients, alternate assessment with fructosamine or glycated albumin is recommended; these methods reflect glycemic control over the preceding 2–3 weeks.

+In a blood donor, donation will result in loss of mature RBCs and their rapid replacement with newly formed red blood cells.
 Since these new RBCs will have only existed for a short period of time, their presence will lead HbA_{1c} to underestimate the actual average levels.
 There may also be distortions resulting from blood donation during the preceding two months, due to an abnormal synchronization of the age of the RBCs, resulting in an older than normal average blood cell life (resulting in an overestimate of actual average blood glucose levels).
 Conversely, higher-than-expected levels can be seen in people with a longer red blood cell lifespan, such as with iron deficiency.

 Results can be unreliable in many circumstances, for example after blood loss, after surgery, blood transfusions, anemia, or high erythrocyte turnover; in the presence of chronic renal or liver disease; after administration of high-dose vitamin C; or erythropoetin treatment.
-Hypothyroidism can artificially raise the A1c.
+Hypothyroidism can artificially raise the A_{1c}.
 In general, the reference range (that found in healthy young persons), is about 30–33 mmol/mol (4.9–5.2 DCCT %).
 The mean HbA_{1c} for diabetics type 1 in Sweden in 2014 was 63 mmol/mol (7.9 DCCT%) and for type 2, 61 mmol/mol (7.7 DCCT%).
-HbA1c levels show a small, but statistically significant, progressive uptick with age; the clinical importance of this increase is unclear.
+HbA_{1c} levels show a small, but statistically significant, progressive uptick with age; the clinical importance of this increase is unclear.